创建使用 C 语言互操作与 libcurl 的应用——教程

 Before you start

-2. Clone the project template by selecting File | New | Project from Version Control in IntelliJ IDEA.
+2. Clone the project template by selecting File | New | Project from Version Control in IntelliJ IDEA and using this URL:

 3. Explore the project structure: